Monica Johnstone, PhD

-Monica is an approved Graduate Faculty member, a member of Omicron Delta Kappa (ODK), a mentor in Fostering Laker Success, an Inclusion Advocate, has undergone QPR training, was the recipient of the 2016 Service to Community PRIDE Award, the 2015 CLAS Administrative and Professional Service Award and the GVSU 2010 Administrative Professional Commitment to Diversity Award.
+Monica is an approved Graduate Faculty member, a member of Omicron Delta Kappa (ODK), a mentor in Fostering Laker Success, an Inclusion Advocate, has undergone QPR training, was the recipient of the 2016 Service to Community PRIDE Award, the 2015 CLAS Administrative and Professional Service Award ,and the GVSU 2010 Administrative Professional Commitment to Diversity Award.
 At GVSU, she has taught ENG 340 Studies in Drama, WRT 350 Business Communication, COM 202 Critical Interpretation, and COM 201 Speech.